Fear Street Part Three: 1666: 1666

 After reuniting the severed hand of Sarah Fier with the rest of her corpse, Deena has a vision showing the events of 1666 from the perspective of Sarah Fier.
-She lives with her father George and brother Henry in Union, the original settlement before it was divided into Sunnyvale and Shadyside.
+She lives with her father, George Fier, and her younger brother, Henry Fier, in Union, the original settlement before it was divided into Shadyside and Sunnyvale.

 One night, Sarah and her friends Hannah Miller and Lizzie meet a reclusive widow to gather potent berries for a party, where Sarah stumbles on a book of black magic.
-The three then join Isaac and Abigail at the party where Sarah and Hannah are harassed by Caleb.
-Sarah and Hannah run off and start kissing, unknowingly seen by Mad Thomas.
-The next day, Pastor Cyrus Miller begins to act strange, and the town's food and water supply are poisoned.
-Sarah confides in Solomon Goode about her relationship with Hannah and wonders if she is responsible for the town's bad luck.
-The town then discovers that Pastor Miller has murdered twelve children in the chapel, including Abigail's sister Constance, and Sarah’s brother Henry.
-Sarah is attacked by Pastor Miller but he is killed by Solomon.
-That night, a town meeting is held at which the townspeople decide that witchcraft is the cause of the events, and Caleb claims that Sarah and Hannah are the witches responsible.
-Hannah is captured while Sarah escapes and the town declares that Hannah will be executed at dawn.

-Sarah sneaks into the chapel where Hannah is confined and the two profess their love.
-Sarah decides to retrieve the widow's book and use it to make a deal with the devil to save Hannah, but she discovers that the book is gone and the widow has been murdered.
-She flees to Solomon's house and hides after he is ambushed by men hunting her.
-While hiding, she finds tunnels under his house, discovering a ritual as well as the widow's book.
-Solomon reveals he took the book to make a deal with the devil after the loss of his wife and child, offering Pastor Miller to be possessed in exchange for power and wealth.
-He offers to share it with her, but she rejects his offer and a fight ensues with Sarah's hand being cut off in the struggle.
-Sarah escapes to the chapel only to be captured by Solomon and the townspeople.
+The three then join Isaac and Abigail Berman at the party, where Sarah and Hannah are harassed by Caleb.
+Sarah and Hannah run off and start kissing, unaware they are being watched by an unknown figure.
+The next day, the pastor, Cyrus Miller begins acting strangely, and the town's food and water supply have been poisoned.
+Sarah confides in Solomon Goode about her relationship with Hannah and wonders if she is the one responsible for the town's bad luck.
+The town then discovers that Cyrus has murdered twelve children in the meeting house, including Abigail's younger sister, Constance Berman and Sarah's brother Henry.
+Sarah is attacked by Cyrus, but he is killed by Solomon using a pitchfork to stab him.
+That night, a town meeting is held at which the townspeople decide that witchcraft is the cause of the recent events, and Caleb claims that Sarah and Hannah are the witches responsible.
+Hannah is captured while Sarah escapes, and the town declares that Hannah will be executed at dawn.
+Sarah sneaks into the meeting house where Hannah is confined, and the two profess their love.
+Sarah decides to retrieve the widow's book and use it to make a deal with the Devil to save Hannah, but she discovers that the book is missing and the widow has been murdered.
+She flees to Solomon's house and hides after he is ambushed by the townspeople that are looking for Sarah.
+While hiding, she finds tunnels under his house and discovers a ritual and the widow's book.
+Solomon reveals he took the book to the Devil after the loss of his wife and child, offering Cyrus to be possessed in exchange for power and wealth.
+He offers to share it with Sarah, but she rejects his offer, and a fight ensues, with Sarah's hand being cut off in the struggle.
+Sarah escapes to the meeting house only to be captured by Solomon and the townspeople.
 At her and Hannah's execution, Sarah convinces the town to spare Hannah's life by proclaiming she is the witch and swears vengeance to Solomon before she is hanged.
 Later, Lizzie, Isaac, Hannah, and Abigail grieve Sarah and properly bury her body.